Magzzie/Green_Energy_Stocks_Analysis_VBA/README.md

 - Furthermore, we used conditional formatting to change the color of the cell based on its value.
 - We inserted buttons and assigned them to analysis macros on different sheets of the workbook.
 - We wanted to add interactivity to our macros; specifically, to allow the user to input the desired year for the analysis. <br>
 	- To get the user's input, we used the InputBox() command.
-InputBox works like MsgBox but contains a text box to get input from the user.
+	- InputBox works like MsgBox but contains a text box to get input from the user.
-	-
+	- We also reassigned the Buttons to the year-based macro for the question window to pop up whenever the user clicks the button.
+	- The formatting will reset the coloring with the changing of analysis year once the formatting button is clicked.

 ## Results